shorebirdtech/handbook/README.md

 ## Communication

 Right now we all just use Discord.
-We have email, but mostly Eric we use that for communicating to the outside world or things which need a more permanent record.
+We have email, but mostly we use that for communicating to the outside world or things which need a more permanent record.
 Everything else happens on Discord, and 90%+ in public channels.